MahdeeMushfiqueKamal/assembly-codes/README.md

 - DW stands for define word.
 (2 byte)
 - `X DB 65` sets the value of X = 'A'
 - `Y DB ?` sets the value of Y undefined
+- 'Hello world!!$' is a string where each letter is 1 byte/2 bytes defined by DB/DW

 ```assembly
 HW DB 'Hello world!!$'